lsst-uk/lasair4/docs/source/core_functions/make_filter.md

    * A watchmap of your choice, either your own or one from the public gallery
    * An annotator of your choice, either your own or one from the public gallery

+### Copying a Filter
+An easy way to get started with building a filter is to copy an existing one; either your own or from the public gallery.
+You will be asked to provide a name for the new filter, which should be different from the original.
+You can then modify the SQL code and save it.

 ### Filtering on Sky Context
 Once you start typing into the SELECT or WHERE boxes, the autocomplete function